 The U.S. Mint produced lots of these coins over decades.
 There is simply no need to pay big mark-ups.

-Money Metals Exchange offers Pre-1933 gold coinage at premiums competitive with other bullion products.
+Money Metals Exchange offers Pre-1933 gold coinage at premiums competitive with other gold bullion products, like the popular Gold Maple Leaf coin or Gold American Eagle coin.
 If we can't secure inventory cheap enough to resell at low premium making it a good value for our customers, we won't offer it at all.
 But we usually have something available.
 Both the price a customer pays to buy and the price a customer receives to sell are published live on our website product pages for each coin.
-No worries about being ripped off; you know exactly what a coin is currently worth if you were to sell sell before you buy.
+No worries about being ripped off; you know exactly what a bullion coin is currently worth if you were to sell sell before you buy.

 We have a good supply of 10 Dollar Liberty Gold Coin, 20 Dollar Liberty Gold Coin and St. Gaudens in stock now, and at premiums that are lower than we've ever been able to offer.
-Order yours either online or by calling 1-800-800-1865.
+You can order gold for sale either online or by calling 1-800-800-1865.
 If you are a beginner making your first investment in gold, we have friendly Specialists standing by to provide straight-forward answers.
-Experienced investors will find some of the lowest premiums around.
+We are here to help you find out what's the best 1 ounce gold coin to buy at a price the best fits your budget.
+Our experienced investors will find some of the lowest premiums around.
 And everyone can order without hassle or pressure and get prompt, discreet delivery.
 We look forward to hearing from you today!